A Guide to Assessing and Implementing the Universal Standards for Social and Environmental Performance Management

 Evidence to provide

 At least once a year, the board minutes should reflect discussions on the topics listed in the details, based on updates from management and reports.
-Once every three years for social audits.
+Once every three years for an external social audit or a social rating.

 Field examples / Guidance for implementation